teejas/colortv-coding-test/README.md

 Functional components are in `src/views`.
 Utils/helper functions are in `src/utils`.

-The app has 2 screens: Search and User:
+The app has 2 screens, Search and User:
 - Search screen allows you to pass a query to the Unsplash API to get a list of users
   - Click on a user to go to the User screen
 - User screen shows a selected users username, profile image, and a gallery of their photos